BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 In the first case, `${NAME_FRAG}` is added to `rest_of_name`, but in the second case, `bash` will try to find to value of the variable `$NAME_FRAGrest_of_name`.
 A variable that may not exist!
 - Variables have also been named using strictly upper-case letters.
-This is another optional coding style, but can also make things clear for you as you look back through your work.
+This is another optional coding style, but can also make things clearer for you as you look back through your work.
 Most command line tools use strictly lower-case names, so this is another reason the upper-case variable names can be helpful.

 #### Question